 As the role of the CISO continues to evolve, areas that were once the personal responsibility of the CISO will shift to other members of their team.
-Just as a CMO with a background in PR hires a head of PR, the “techie-turned-executive” CEO—who was once mostly focused on the latest technology—will have to rely on other team members be the most credible technical sources in the room and stay up to date with the latest security advancements.

 What does that mean for the CISOs of tomorrow?
 How will how they shift their focus to the “executive” aspects of their roles and build out their teams?
 How will they prioritize their roles and responsibilities?
 How will they interact with and communicate to the rest of the organization, whether it is the board, the C-suite, their own teams or the rank and file?